lzy1263545/HaiBei_Elevation_and_Pathogen/README.md

 Detailed annotations were attached in each of above four files

 # For the original data of Haibei field study:
-  following data were contained - 1. elevation;
+  Following data were contained - 1. elevation;
                                   2. plant community characteristics (only on community level);
                                   3. soil properties (only the first principle component of soil properites, Soil PCA1);
                                   4. environmental conditions;
-                                  5. foliar fungal disease (only on community level)
+                                  5. foliar fungal disease (only on community level);
-                                  6. soil fungal pathogen related indices (only on community level) [for each of 30 plots in the experiment]
+                                  6. soil fungal pathogen related indices (only on community level).
+                                  [for each of 30 plots in the experiment]
 # For the original data of Meta-analysis:
-  following data were contained - 1. numbers of studies and papers
+  Following data were contained - 1. numbers of studies and papers;
-                                  2. basic information of papers
+                                  2. basic information of papers;
-                                  3. ecological and geographical information of study site
+                                  3. ecological and geographical information of study site;
-                                  4. ecological and geographical focuses of experimental design
+                                  4. ecological and geographical focuses of experimental design;
-                                  5. statistical results for analysis [for each of 62 studies included in the Meta-analysis]
+                                  5. statistical results for analysis.
+                                  [for each of 62 studies included in the Meta-analysis]